hivejs/docs/setup/installation.md

 ```
 (This will start a hive process with the http server and the queue service.
 When spinning up additional workers, you shouldn't start the queue service, so leave out `-s queue` in that case.)

-Now check out `http://localhost:1235` in your browser.
+Now check out `http://localhost:1235/documents/1` in your browser.
+If all is well, you will be asked to authenticate.
+Afterwards you'll be notified that the document you're trying to access doesn't exist.
+So far, so good.